 Research will be conducted at selected Research and Education Centers across Tennessee, and at selected farmer-cooperator locations in key areas of horticultural production in Tennessee.
 Substantial investments are being made in construction and renovation of greenhouse facilities on campus and at certain Research and Education Centers.
 These will be utilized extensively in the conduct of our research.

-14. Type(s) of methods will be used to reach direct and indirect contacts
+2. Type(s) of methods to be used to reach direct and indirect contacts

 Extension

-Direct Method Indirect Methods
+Direct Methods Indirect Methods

+Workshop Other 1 (Radio Programs)

-Education Class Workshop One-on-One Intervention Demonstrations NewslettersTV Media ProgramsWeb sites
+One-on-One Intervention TV Media Programs

+Education Class Newsletters

+Demonstrations Web sites